 My answer is that it is utterly wrong.
 Insidiously wrong.
 Insultingly wrong.
 It is wrong on so, so, so many levels and here’s why.

 First up, let’s be clear.
-The contents of Mound 1 was ‘declared Treasure’ under the law and gifted to the nation by its finder, Mrs Edith Pretty.
-So it is officially ‘treasure’ today in legal terms and that therefore shouldn’t be a problem.
-In colloquial terms, the finds are also a ‘national treasure’ taking pride of place in the British Museum and replicas on display and reproduced in multiple media at the National Trust’s Sutton Hoo Visitor Centre.
+The contents of Mound 1 was not ‘declared Treasure’ under the law: expert testimony declared this grave, buried not to be retrieved.
+It was instead gifted to the nation by its finder, Mrs Edith Pretty.
+So it is not officially ‘treasure’ today in legal terms and that therefore shouldn’t be a problem.
+Still, in colloquial terms, the finds are also a ‘national treasure’ taking pride of place in the British Museum and replicas on display and reproduced in multiple media at the National Trust’s Sutton Hoo Visitor Centre.
 Furthermore, the Anglo-Saxons might have regarded select items buried in Mound 1 as ‘treasure’ in the sense of prized possessions, gifts and heirlooms displayed, circulated, bequeathed and inherited by elites.

 This may all be the case.
 However, people who call it ‘treasure’ are misled at best, peddling idiocies to be mildly generous, and dangerously delusional to be honest.
 It must stop now for the following reasons: